knickels/OLDNickelsLab/README.md

 PlayerStage - controllers for player/stage, including python interfaces

 SLAM - programs dealing with robotic mapping and simultaneous localization and mapping

+Papers - helpful papers others have written, as well as documentation of our papers.